Monfils to miss Paris Masters with rib injury

-LONDON Frenchman Gael Monfils has withdrawn from next week's Paris Masters with a rib injury, organizers said on Friday.
+LONDON (Reuters) - Frenchman Gael Monfils has withdrawn from next week's Paris Masters with a rib injury, organizers said on Friday.

 The 30-year-old world number eight last played in the Stockholm Open, losing his opening match to Gastao Elias earlier this month.